xprilion/codelab/md/vertexai-palm-api-introduction-python/index.md

 Hey there!

 In this Codelab, we'll walk through creating a simple chatbot based game using Google Cloud's Vertex AI and Flask, a popular web framework in Python.
-Our application will ask you to
+Our application will ask you to make a guess about what the bot is thinking and the bot will respond with hints about what it is thinking and how far away your guess is from the correct item.

 <!-- ------------------------ -->